Despite injuries No. 2 Alabama fends off No. 19 LSU

 LSU’s offense responded immediately.

 The Tigers hit Alabama for a big 54-yard gain by running back Darrel Williams.
-The play set up a two-yard touchdown run by Williams to make it 21-10 late in the third quarter.
+The play set up a 2-yard touchdown run by Williams to make it 21-10 late in the third quarter.

 LSU’s Danny Etling completed 12 of 26 passes for 137 yards.